Highstreet-World/react-unity-webgl-sandbox/README.md

 then open the link printed in the terminal.
 Then webgl build should load automatically.

-# How to update the webgl build
+# Updating webgl build

 Webgl builds are inside the directory `public/build`

+# Updating Web's event handlers

+code lives at `App.tsx`

+There's a default event implemented right now with the listening to the `onTheUnityToReactEvent`